top of page

 This is the narrow path (Matthew 7:14) that leads to eternal life.

-Premature death awaits those persisting in violating natural law — not as punishment, but an inevitable consequence.
+Premature death awaits those persisting in violating natural law — not as punishment, but as an inevitable consequence.

 Comments